entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Baresel, B., Bucher, H., Bagherpour, B., Brosse, M., Guodun, K., and Schaltegger, U. (2017).
 Timing of global regression and microbial bloom linked with the Permian-Triassic boundary mass extinction: implications for driving mechanisms.
 Sci.
 Rep. 7, 43630.

 Behrensmeyer, A. K., Kidwell, S. M., and Gastaldo, R. A. (2000).
 Taphonomy and paleobiology.
 Paleobiology.
 26, 103–147. doi:10.1017/S0094837300026907

+Berman, D. S. (1977).
+A new species of Dimetrodon (Reptilia, Pelycosauria) from a non-deltaic facies in the Lower Permian of north-central New Mexico.
+Journal of Paleontology, 51(1), 108–115.

+Berman, D. S., & Reisz, R. R. (1980).
+A new species of Trimerorhachis (Amphibia: Temnospondyli) from the Lower Permian Abo Formation of New Mexico, with discussion of Permian faunal distributions in that state.
+Annals of Carnegie Museum, 49, 455–485.

+Berman, D. S., Reisz, R. R., & Eberth, D. A. (1985).
+Ecolsonia cutlerensis, an Early Permian dissorophid amphibian from the Cutler Formation of north-central New Mexico.
+New Mexico Bureau of Mines and Mineral Resources, Circular 191, 31 pp.

+Berman, D. S., Reisz, R. R., Scott, D., Henrici, A. C., Sumida, S. S., & Martens, T. (2000).
+Early Permian bipedal reptile.
+Science, 290(5493), 969–972. doi:10.1126/science.290.5493.969

+Berman, D. S., Henrici, A. C., Sumida, S. S., & Martens, T. (2004).
+New materials of Dimetrodon teutonis (Synapsida: Sphenacodontidae) from the Early Permian of central Germany.
+Annals of Carnegie Museum, 73(2), 48–56.

+Berman, D. S., Henrici, A. C., Martens, T., Sumida, S. S., & Anderson, J. S. (2011).
+Rotaryus gothae, a new trematopid (Temnospondyli: Dissorophoidea) from the Lower Permian of central Germany.
+Annals of Carnegie Museum, 80(1), 49–65. doi:10.2992/007.080.0106

 Beltan, L. (1968).
 La Faune Ichthyologique de l’Eotrias du N.W. de Madagascar: le Neurocrane ˆ .
 Paris: Cahiers de Paléontologie CNRS